23 Films That Changed My Life

 Planet Earth and Life

 Planet Earth simply inspired me to go out and see the world.
-It, along with other nature series on National Geographic and Discovery, opened my eyes to the beauty of the world and inspired me to be a part of it.
-The more of the world that I see the more of a desire I have to protect it.
-Planet Earth is just simply stunning and has inspired many people to protect the nature that we love.
+It, along with other nature series, opened my eyes to the beauty of the world and inspired me to be a part of it.
+The more I see of the world, the more of a desire I have to protect it.
+Planet Earth is simply stunning and has inspired many people to protect the Earth that we love.

 Watch the Life trailer here